-NEUR 351 MOLECULAR NEUROSCIENCE Credit: 0.5
+NEUR 351 Molecular Neuroscience Credit: 0.5

 This course builds upon foundational concepts in neuroscience and biology to study key genes and signaling pathways that drive development, maintenance, communication, and plasticity of neurons and glia.
-Basic principles covered include differential gene expression in the nervous system, biochemical properties of ion channels and receptors and the role of regulatory/transport proteins in neurons and glia.
+Basic principles covered include differential gene expression in the nervous system, biochemical properties of ion channels and receptors, and the role of regulatory/transport proteins in neurons and glia.
 We will apply these and other concepts to sensory, motor and behavioral aspects of the nervous system, studying both normal and abnormal development and function in model organisms.
 The course emphasizes understanding historical and modern experimental design and molecular techniques.
 Critical reading and discussion of primary literature is an integral part of this class.
 This counts toward an elective for the major.
 Prerequisite: NEUR 212 and BIOL 116.

-NEUR 385 RESEARCH IN NEUROSCIENCE Credit: 0.25
+NEUR 385 Research in Neuroscience Credit: 0.25

 This combined discussion and laboratory course aims to develop abilities for asking sound research questions, designing reasonable scientific approaches to answer such questions, and performing experiments to test both the design and the question.
 We consider how to assess difficulties and limitations in experimental strategies due to design, equipment, system selected, and so on.
 The course provides a detailed understanding of selected modern research equipment.
 Students select their own research problems in consultation with one or more neuroscience faculty members.
 This course is designed both for those who plan to undertake honors research in their senior year and for those who are not doing honors but who want some practical research experience.
 A student can begin the research in either semester.
-If a year of credit is earned, it may be applied toward the research methods course requirement for the major.
+If a year of credit is earned, it may be applied toward the research methods course requirement for the major in neuroscience.
 This course is repeatable for up to 1.50 units of credit.
-Permission of instructor required.
-Prerequisite: BIOL 109Y-110Y and NEUR 212.
+Prerequisite: BIOL 109Y-110Y, NEUR 112/212, and permission of instructor.

-NEUR 395D NEUROPHILOSOPHY OF CONSCIOUSNESS Credit: 0.5
+NEUR 395D Neurophilosophy of Consciousness Credit: 0.5

 In the last 20 or so years, a formal collaboration has developed between the disciplines of neuroscience and philosophy.
 The interaction has led to dramatic changes in both disciplines.
 It turned out that philosophers have made a number of assumptions that do not withstand empirical scrutiny given the new experimental techniques of neuroscience.
 And it turned out that neuroscientists through this collaboration were able to identify conceptual errors in their discipline.
-The success of this interaction has led to a new thinking, particularly in the study of consciousness.
+The success of this interaction has led to a new thinking, particularly, in the study of consciousness.
 In this course, we will be examining this collaborative literature.
 We will be reading only primary sources.
 Students will be expected to participate in the current debate.
-Students must have a major background in either philosophy or neuroscience.
+Students must have a major background in either Philosophy or Neuroscience.
 This course is the same as PHIL 395D.
-This course must be taken as PHIL 395D to count towards the humanities requirement.
-Permission of instructor required.
-Prerequisite: junior standing.
+Prerequisite: junior standing and permission of instructor.

-NEUR 401 RESEARCH METHODS IN ELECTROPHYSIOLOGY AND BIOPOTENTIALS Credit: 0.25 QR measurement techniques as well as an understanding of the ways in which biopsychologists and neuroscientists investigate the brain and its relationship to behavior.
+NEUR 401 Research Methods in Electrophysiology and Biopotentials Credit: 0.5 QR

+This methods course teaches students the skills necessary for conducting research in biopsychology and neuroscience.
+Students will gain first-hand experience with a number of concepts and measurement techniques as well as an understanding of the ways in which biopsychologists and neuroscientists investigate the brain and its relationship to behavior.
 Students will learn to design experiments; collect, analyze and present data using computer software packages; and write a scientific paper.
-Permission of instructor required.
-Prerequisite: NEUR 212 or PSYC 200.
+Prerequisite: NEUR 112/212 or PSYC 200 and permission of instructor.
+Offered as department schedules permit.